uktrade/py-node/README.md

 The images are tagged as `{PYTHON_VERSION}-{NODE_VERSION}-{UBUNTU_VERSION}` - for example `3.11-18-jammy`.

-If you don'tr want to pin your Ubuntu or Node versions you can omit them from the tag name, the above image would also be tagged as `3.11-jammy`, `3.11-18` and `3.11` (given that `jammy` and `18` are the latest LTS versions of Ubuntu and Node respectively).
+If you don't want to pin your Ubuntu or Node versions you can omit them from the tag name, the above image would also be tagged as `3.11-jammy`, `3.11-18` and `3.11` (given that `jammy` and `18` are the latest LTS versions of Ubuntu and Node respectively).
 The `latest` tag is attached to the image with the most recent versions of each of Python, Node and Ubuntu.

 Supported versions of each package are defined in the `build-all.sh` file, currently: